 16 Free Kindness Day Resources to Teach Kids to Give

 If you're wondering how to teach kindness in your classroom, you have a wonderful opportunity to start teaching students to be kind during Kindness Day.
-Read on to find out how easy it can be.
+Read on to find out how easy it can be to transform your class community.

 We both believe that children have an emotional response to kindness, and that emotionally intelligent kids have a better understanding of the feelings they're experiencing.